cambiegroup/flowchem/docs/user-guides/explanation/abstraction.md

 ![](inherit.JPG)

-1. **FlowChem Component**: The base class for all devices.
+1. **Flowchm Component**: The base class for all devices.
-2. **Pump**: Inherits from FlowChem Component, includes basic pump commands.
+2. **Pump**: Inherits from flowchem Component, includes basic pump commands.
 3. **HPLC Pump**: Inherits from Pump, includes specific commands for HPLC pumps.
 4. **Azura Compact Pump**: Inherits from HPLC Pump, includes configuration for a specific device model.